luinbytes/ByteX/README.md

     async def my_command(self, ctx):
         """
         Sends a 'Hello, world!' message to the context channel.
 This is an example of a simple command.
-When a user in a server that your bot is in sends a message with the content "!my_command", this function will be triggered.
+When you send a message with the content"!my_command", this function will be triggered.

         Parameters:
             ctx (commands.Context): The context in which the command was called.
 This contains